ionic-team/ionic-cli/README.md

 ```

-## Using Sass
+## Using Sass (V1 Only)

-By default, starter projects are hooked up to Ionic's precompiled CSS file, which is found in the project's `www/lib/ionic/css` directory, and is linked to the app in the head of the root `index.html` file.
-However, Ionic projects can also be customized using [Sass](http://sass-lang.com/), which gives developers and designers "superpowers" in terms of creating and maintaining CSS.
+By default, V1 starter projects are hooked up to Ionic's precompiled CSS file, which is found in the project's `www/lib/ionic/css` directory, and is linked to the app in the head of the root `index.html` file.
+However, projects can also be customized using [Sass](http://sass-lang.com/), which gives developers and designers "superpowers" in terms of creating and maintaining CSS.
 Below are two ways to setup Sass for your Ionic project (the `ionic setup sass` command simply does the manual steps for you).
 Once Sass has been setup for your Ionic project, then the `ionic serve` command will also watch for Sass changes.

+For V2 projects, there's nothing you need to do!
+Ionic 2 projects by default are setup with sass and come with all the build process enabled.

-#### Setup Sass Automatically
+#### Setup Sass Automatically (V1)

     ionic setup sass

-#### Setup Sass Manually
+#### Setup Sass Manually (V1)

 1. Run `npm install` from the working directory of an Ionic project.
 This will install [gulp.js](http://gulpjs.com/) and a few handy tasks, such as [gulp-sass](https://www.npmjs.org/package/gulp-sass) and [gulp-minify-css](https://www.npmjs.org/package/gulp-minify-css).
 2. Remove `<link href="lib/ionic/css/ionic.css" rel="stylesheet">` from the `<head>` of the root `index.html` file.